Laurentsandler/Esp-Gopro/JOURNAL.md

 # June 19: Designed the case

 I designed the case in Onshape, with flex buttons for the reset and boot buttons.
 The boot button will serve as the only interactive button.
 I also added holes for the onboard microphone, camera, and USB-C charging port, as well as a snap-on lid.
+Rather than mounting physical switches, I made the reset and boot buttons as hinge flexures in the case wall, which are thin sections of plastic that bend enough to press the board's onboard tactile switches.

+The boot button doubles as the only user control: start/stop recording, and to take photos.
+Reset stays the same.
+The chip is kept in a low power state until the button is pressed to start recording or too take a photo.

 <img width="1590" height="914" alt="Case design" src="https://github.com/user-attachments/assets/4b4dc32f-6a65-48c8-b79e-e28a60ff42f3" />